merenlab/merenlab.org/data/anvio-structure/chapter-I.md

 {% capture images %}{{site.url}}/data/anvio-structure/images{% endcapture %}
 {% capture command_style %}background: #D7484822; border: 4px solid #D74848;{% endcapture %}

+{:.notice}
+This document is **UNDER CONSTRUCTION**.
+It is not in a state where you can yet reproduce our work.
+We anticipate this workflow will be finalized by late March, and will remove this message when it is complete.

 ## Introduction

 This multi-part document details the story of how our paper came to be.
 It includes step-by-step procedures for reproducing our study, in-depth explanations of our analysis decisions, and technical details that were not suitable for the main text or supplemental info.